The Gender Pay Gap in Medicine (2026): Latest Data and Physician Salary Analysis

 Endocrinology50%+ women~$240,000

-The pattern is clear: women are significantly underrepresented in the highest-paying specialties and overrepresented in lower-paying ones.
-This isn't simply about "choice" - it reflects a complex web of factors including mentorship access, work-life considerations, and systemic biases in recruitment and advancement.
+A consistent pattern emerges: women are significantly underrepresented in the highest-paying specialties and overrepresented in lower-paying ones.
+This reflects multiple contributing factors beyond individual preference - it reflects a complex web of factors including mentorship access, work-life considerations, and systemic biases in recruitment and advancement.

 The Specialty-by-Specialty Breakdown